zgracem/vscode-fish/README.md

 # vscode-fish3

-Syntax highlighting for [fish] 3.x files.
+Syntax highlighting and snippets for [fish] files.

 Based on [sublime-fish].